BWRT How does it work?

 The therapy model was developed by Terence Watts, a therapist, teacher, and writer with a long history of creating innovative therapeutic intervention - before BWRT® came Warriors, Settlers & Nomads, LifeMapper®, SymbioDynamics®, M.A.G.I.C!®, and Broadband for the Brain®.

 All of those are still in use by therapists around the World; BWRT®, though represents a major event in psychotherapy and is rapidly growing in popularity.
-It has even been approved by the British Psychological Society, where Terence has been invited to speak about the therapy to it's members.

 There are only a small number of people trained in BWRT currently.
 Do bear in mind when you are looking for help that it is one technique and that being able to offer this alongside the other methods and therapy that I am also trained in helps me to give you the best help that I can.
 You may find that other methods I use can help just as well.
 For this reason I work with everyone to achieve exactly what they want so rather than offer BWRT on its own we may find we use it alongside other methods to really help you.
 Everyone is different so until we start working together we won't decide exactly how we will work.
 This way I can offer you the best possible support.

 Watch the Video below where you can see my own interview with Terence Watts below where he answers many of the questions that you may have about how does BWRT work: